linked-art/linked.art/docs/api/rels/1/index.md

 ### Set

   * [activityUsedSet](activityUsedSet): Return activities which used the set.
-  * [agentMemberOfSet](agentMemberOfSet): Return people or groups which are members of the set.
   * [conceptInfluencedBySet](conceptInfluencedBySet): Return concepts which were influenced by the set.
   * [conceptMemberOfSet](conceptMemberOfSet): Return concepts which are members of the set.
   * [entityMemberOfSet](entityMemberOfSet): Return entities which are members of the set.